ThatFruedDued/blooket-utility/README.md

 # ThatFruedDued's Blooket Utility

+## Status

+The ThatFruedDued Blooket Utility is temporarily discontinued due to major updates to Blooket and my lack of time.
+I hope to find time to work on this in the future.
+In the meantime, you can use [glixzzy's Blooket scripts](https://github.com/glixzzy/blooket-hack).

 ## What is this?

 This is a utility for the popular online game, [Blooket](https://www.blooket.com).
 It is currently under heavy development.
 It uses an advanced unique system that loads custom modified source code for Blooket.
 You can find these scripts in the `scripts` folder.